Development of an efficient impurity solver in dynamical mean field theory for multi-band systems: The iterative perturbation theory combined with the parquet equations: Results

-We study the square lattice model as a benchmark in the single-degree-of-freedom systems.
+We study the square lattice model as a benchmark in the single-orbital systems.
 We set the temperature $T/t=0.04$ and we take $64\times 64$ $k$-meshes and 4096 Matsubara frequencies, where $t$ is the nearest neighbor hopping.
 Figure~\ref{fig:2020-06-30-17-36} shows the quasi-particle weight calculated by several methods as a function of (a) the interaction $U$ and (b) the band-filling $n$.
-IPT+FLEX is the method in which $F_{0}$ in Sec.~\ref{sec:2020-07-02-16-41} is obtained by the FLEX approximation, namely, we fix $z_{r}(r={\rm c,s,e,o})$ to 1 in Eq.~(\ref{eq:2020-06-28-15-31}).
-In CT-QMC calculation, we use the CTHYB~\cite{Seth2016274,triqs_ctqmc_solver_werner1,PhysRevB.74.155107,Gull_phdthesis,lewin_thesis,triqs_ctqmc_solver_legendre} code based on the TRIQS library\cite{triqs}.
-As we can see, the result of IPT+parquet is the closest to that of the numerically exact CT-QMC, since the two-particle fluctuations are underestimated in IPT and overestimated in IPT+FLEX.
+IPT+FLEX is the method in which $F_{0}$ in Sec.~\ref{sec:2020-11-06-17-44} is obtained by the fluctuation exchange~(FLEX) approximation~\cite{PhysRevLett.62.961}.
+In CT-QMC calculation, we use the CTHYB~\cite{Seth2016274,PhysRevLett.97.076405,PhysRevB.74.155107,Gull_phdthesis,lewin_thesis,triqs_ctqmc_solver_legendre} code based on the TRIQS library\cite{triqs}.
+We find that the result of IPT+parquet is the closest to that of the numerically exact CT-QMC.
+On the other hand, $Z$ is overestimated in IPT and underestimated in IPT+FLEX, since the two-particle fluctuations are underestimated in IPT and overestimated in IPT+FLEX.
 This quantitative improvement from (conventional) IPT is purely due to adding the diagonal terms estimated by parquet equations since the modified parameters are the same ($A=1, B=0$) in both IPT and IPT+parquet.
 In Fig.~\ref{fig:2020-06-30-17-36}~(b), $Z$'s calculated by IPT, IPT+parquet, and CT-QMC are plotted as functions of the band filling $n$ for $U/t=4,8,12$.
 In the region away from half-filling, IPT+parquet tends to underestimate $Z$ (overestimate the correlation effect) compared to IPT.